 Permit Requirements Planned and Ongoing Activities Revise as necessary, implement, and The Port or its representative will implement an annual evaluate an ongoing Port education storm water pollution prevention education program.
 All program to educate the permittee's Port and Stakeholder employees and contractors who are Stakeholders and users about the involved in activities having the potential to impact storm impacts of storm water discharges on water quality will be required to participate in the water quality. education program.
 The purpose of the education program will be to promote, publicize, and facilitate the following: Implementation of technologies and techniques to prevent pollution through source reduction and recycling.
-Reporting of the presence and improper disposal (illicit discharges) of materials into the Port's MS4 Proper management and disposal of vehicle fluids, common hazardous wastes and materials, and solid waste.
-Proper use, application, and disposal of pesticides. herbicides, and fertilizers by commercial and private applicators and distributors conducting such business within the area covered by the Port's MS4 permit.
+Reporting of the presence and improper disposal (illicit discharges) of materials into the Port's MS4 Proper management and disposal of vehicle fluids. common hazardous wastes and materials, and solid waste.
+Proper use, application, and disposal of pesticides, herbicides, and fertilizers by commercial and private applicators and distributors conducting such business within the area covered by the Port's MS4 permit.
 The annual education program will consist of presenting a relevant storm water pollution prevention training video that will provide training on Illicit Discharge Detection and Elimination (IDDE), BMPs, and good housekeeping measures that can prevent storm water contamination from occurring.
 Following presentation of the video, a quiz on the video's content will be administered, and trainees will sign a training acknowledgment form stating the date training was received.
 In addition, the training session will include a brief time during which trainees may ask questions and seek clarification on storm water related issues.
-If the trainer(s) is not able to provide adequate answers, the Port or its representative will be responsible for providing additional information.
-The education program must include the Steps that can be taken to reduce pollutants in storm water steps that the following key audiences runoff: employees, contractors, Stakeholders, Properly install BMPs. and visitors - can take to reduce Attend trainings. pollutants in storm water runoff.
-Follow good housekeeping.
-Use proper spill prevention and response procedures.
+If the trainer(s) is not able to provide adequate answers, the Port or its representative will be responsible for providing additional information.\In the event that providing in person trainings are not feasible due to extenuating circumstances (i.e. COVID-19 protocols), an alternative education program will be developed to meet the public education and outreach requirements and documented as appropriate in the associated annual report.